ibm-cloud-docs/SecureGateway/securegateway_keygen.md

 ## Uploading a cert/key pair to the browser

-To access a destination enforcing mutual authentication, you must convert your cert/key pair to a PKCS#12 file and upload it to your browser.
+To access a destination which enforcing mutual authentication, you must convert your cert/key pair to a PKCS#12 file and upload it to your browser.

 To create the PKCS#12 file, use the following command: